Yin1012/BreakViz/README.md

 ## Overview
 The goal of BreakViz is to detect possible breakpoints' location in human whole genome sequencing data from MinION and visualize them with by using heatmap.

 After sequencing and mapping, human DNA will be transformed into a bed file.The bed format file will be used as import in my package.
-User must provides two filters about selecting breakpoints : Mindistance, Maxdistance.
+User must provides two filters about selecting breakpoints : MinOverlap, Maxdistance.
 We will select possible breakpoints based on these two parameters and create a heat table for whole reads.
 The package will add heat to reads based on their status after filtering.
 After visulization, a heatmap version of chromosomes will be showed.

 ## Dependencies
 chromoMap, shiny